-The beneficiaries and trustees of a deceased’s estate may wish to rearrange the disposition of the estate for a number of reasons.
-The main ones being either to redirect assets to those who are less provided for or to save tax, in particular Inheritance Tax.
-To achieve the desired writing back effect that a variation can provide the beneficiaries must complete the deed of variation within two years of the deceased’s death.
+The beneficiaries and trustees of a deceased’s estate may wish to rearrange the distribution of the assets for a number of reasons.
+The main ones being either to redirect assets to those who are less well provided for or to save tax, in particular, Inheritance Tax.
+To make the desired tax saving that a variation may be able to offer, the beneficiaries must complete the post-death variation within two years of the deceased’s death.

 What can be varied in a Deed of Variation?

-It is possible to vary ‘any of the dispositions (whether effected by Will, under the law relating to intestacy or otherwise) of the property comprised in the estate immediately before death’ (IHTA 1984 s142).
-A Deed of Variation can even be used where an asset passes outside of the estate.
-For example; where property is held as joint tenants and has passed by survivorship to the surviving co-owner the co-owner can elect to vary this effect by carrying out a retrospective severance.
-There are assets which cannot be the subject of a variation.
-These include any property in which the deceased had an interest in possession or property to which the deceased was classed as having an interest by the application of the reservation of benefit rules.
-Both of these may attract IHT on death but are specifically excluded from being the subject of a deed of variation by S142.
+It is possible to vary ‘any of the dispositions (whether effected by Will, under the law about intestacy or otherwise) of the property comprised in the estate immediately before death’ (IHTA 1984 s142).
+Deeds of Variation can even be used where an asset passes outside of the estate.
+For example; where a property is held as joint tenants and has passed automatically to the surviving co-owner then the co-owner can choose to vary this effect by carrying out a retrospective severance.
+The effect of this severance is that the whole property does not automatically pass to the survivor.
+It may be better for the deceased share of the property to go into a trust for example.

 Income tax and deeds of variation

 There are no specific income tax provisions equal to the Inheritance Tax and Capital Gains Tax provisions.
 This means that income received by the original beneficiary before the deed of variation will be taxed as income of the original beneficiary even if the entire income received since the date of death is given up.